-A team was formed to investigate the occurrence and to recommend corrective action toreme dy the issue.
+A team was formed to investigate the occurrence and to recommend corrective action to remedy the issue.

-of mis-coating: a blocked paint nozzle or a depleted paint supply vat.
+Root-Cause: Two conditions were identified that would cause the problem of mis-coating: a blocked paint nozzle or a depleted paint supply vat.